 On April 2, 2021, we commenced an "at-the-market" offering program, or "ATM program," by entering into equity distribution agreements with third party sales agents under which we are authorized to offer and sell up to \$75.0 million of common shares from time to time.
-From commencement of the ATM program through May 11, 2022, we issued 163,269 common shares under the ATM program which provided \$1.9 million of net proceeds after \$29 thousand of agent commissions and offering costs.
-As of March 31, 2022, we had \$73.0 million of common shares available to be issued remaining under the ATM program.
-We did not issue any shares under the ATM program during the three-month period ended March 31, 2022.
+From commencement of the ATM program through August 5, 2022, we issued 163,269 common shares under the ATM program which provided \$1.9 million of net proceeds after \$29 thousand of agent commissions and offering costs.
+As of June 30, 2022, we had \$73.0 million of common shares available to be issued remaining under the ATM program.
+We did not issue any shares under the ATM program during the three- or six-month periods ended June 30, 2022.

 On June 13, 2018, our Board of Trustees approved the adoption of a share repurchase program under which we are authorized to repurchase up to 1.2 million common shares.
 The program, which is open-ended in duration, allows us to make repurchases from time to time on the open market or in negotiated transactions, including through Rule 10b5-1 plans.
 Repurchases are at our discretion, subject to applicable law, share availability, price and our financial performance, among other considerations.
-Under the current repurchase program adopted on June 13, 2018, we have repurchased 434,171 common shares through May 11, 2022 at an average price per share of \$9.45 and an aggregate cost of \$4.1 million, and have authorization to repurchase an additional 765,829 common shares.
-We did not purchase any shares under this program during the three-month period ended March 31, 2022.
+During the six-month period ended June 30, 2022, the Company repurchased 30,532 of its common shares at an aggregate cost of \$0.2 million, and an average price per share of \$6.57.
+Under the current repurchase program adopted on June 13, 2018, we have repurchased 464,703 common shares through August 5, 2022 at an average price per share of \$9.26 and an aggregate cost of \$4.3 million, and have authorization to repurchase an additional 735,297 common shares.